belak/gitdir/README.md

 ## Repo Creation

-Currently, if anyone has write access to a repo location, a repo will be auto-created on the first push there.
+For any repo defined in the config, on the first access of that repo (push or pull), it will be created automatically.